openmm/openmm/docs-source/usersguide/application.rst

 Be aware that flexible water may require you to further reduce the integration step size, typically to about 0.5 fs.

+.. note:

+   Note that the AMOEBA forcefield is intended to be used without constraints.

 Heavy Hydrogens
 ===============

-When creating the system (either from a force field or a prmtop file), you can optionally tell OpenMM to increase the mass of hydrogen atoms.
+When creating the system (either from a force field or an Amber :file:`prmtop` file), you can optionally tell OpenMM to increase the mass of hydrogen atoms.
 For example,
 ::